Canadian Residents Injured in the US

 We Handle Personal Injury and Property Damage Claims

-Our firm represents clients, including Canadian residents, who have suffered personal injuries or property damage in automobile, motorcycle, truck, or bus accidents.
-We also work with a network of highly qualified attorneys throughout the United States, so regardless of the location of your accident, you can expect a very knowledgeable and experienced representation.
+Our law firm represents clients, including Canadian residents, who have experienced personal injuries or property damage from accidents involving automobiles, motorcycles, trucks, or buses.
+We have established connections with a network of highly skilled attorneys across the United States.
+Therefore, you can anticipate receiving knowledgeable and experienced legal representation irrespective of where your accident occurred.

 Contact an Experienced California Personal Injury Lawyer

-If you or a loved one has been injured in an auto accident, contact us online or call us at 1-800-276-9399 to set up a free consultation to discuss your legal options.
+If you or a loved one has been injured in an auto accident, contact us online or at 1-800-276-9399 for a free consultation to discuss your legal options.

 Client Reviews